apollographql/router/NEXT_CHANGELOG.md

 # [v0.9.0-rc.1] - (unreleased)
 ## ❗ BREAKING ❗

+### CORS default behavior update [PR #1006](https://github.com/apollographql/router/pull/1006)
+The CORS allow_headers default behavior changes from:
+  - allow only `Content-Type`, `apollographql-client-name` and `apollographql-client-version`
+to:
+  - mirror the received `access-control-request-headers`

+This change loosens the CORS related headers restrictions, so it shouldn't have any impact on your setup.

+### CSRF Protection is enabled by default [PR #1006](https://github.com/apollographql/router/pull/1006)
+A [Cross-Site Request Forgery protection plugin](https://developer.mozilla.org/en-US/docs/Glossary/CSRF) is enabled by default.

+This means [simple requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests) will be rejected from now on (they represent a security risk).

+The plugin can be customized as explained in the [CORS and CSRF example](https://github.com/apollographql/router/tree/main/examples/cors-and-csrf/custom-headers.router.yaml)

 ### Remove the agent endpoint configuration for Zipkin [PR #1025](https://github.com/apollographql/router/pull/1025)
 Zipkin only supports the collector endpoint URL configuration.